This is the basic class used to represent a client of an XML-RPC server.

 'http11'.
 Its value can be overridden with every call

-to the send
+to the send method.
+See the

-method below for more details about the
+send method below for more details about the

 meaning of the different values.